Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 ## Description of the problem

 We have two users, Alice and Bob, who want to have a random number generator so they can bet with each other.
+Each time they just need a single random bit.
 However, they don't trust each other and want to make sure the other user can't influence the chosen value.

 One way for them to do this is for each of them to commit to a 512 bit value by sending a hash.
 Then, they can reveal the 0th bit, the 1st bit, etc. The RNG value for each bit is *RNG<sub>n</sub>=ALICE<sub>n</sub> &oplus; BOB<sub>n</sub>*, so neither of them can know in advance what each bit will be.
 They can use the first 384 bits,